If you are applying for this course from within the UK/EU, click apply now.

 Course starts: 18 September 2023Apply now

 Explore the practical, theoretical and contextual aspects of the highly specialist areas of screen performance with this exciting course.
 Learn skills and techniques for television and film; and prepare for a career in the screen industry.

 In the first year – the foundation year – you will study five modules; a module about the foundations of art, design, performance and media production, an essential study skills module, a foundation project module, practical numeracy skills, and an introduction to creative practice module.
 After completion of this foundation year, you will then move onto the Screen Performance honours degree course.

 Alongside your practical work, teaching methods include lectures, demonstrations, workshops, seminars, screenings, group and individual projects, and independent learning.
 The course has been designed to include a number of employability initiatives and links to industry, which are embedded throughout the course.

-As you progress through the course, you’ll develop the core skills in screen acting, while having the opportunity to follow your own interests and specialisms to support your individual career choices.
-The course culminates in a major screen/media project in an area of performance that supports your individual preference and/or career interests.
+As you progress through the course, you’ll develop the core skills in screen performance.
+The course culminates in a major screen project that supports your individual preference and/or career interests.

 You will be assessed in a variety of different forms, with learning outputs mirroring industry outputs in terms of showreels, audition and on-set standards and etiquette, video essays, adverts, jingles as well as developing essay writing, research and presentation skills.